senscience/nexus-delta/docs/src/main/paradox/docs/running-nexus/configuration/index.md

 Each plugin configuration is rooted under `plugins.{plugin_name}`.
 All plugins have a `plugins.{plugin_name}.priority` configuration flag used to determine the order in which the routes are handled in case of collisions.

 For more information about plugins, please refer to the @ref:[Plugins page](../../delta/plugins/index.md).

-### Elasticsearch views plugin configuration

-The elasticsearch plugin configuration can be found @link:[here](https://github.com/senscience/nexus-delta/blob/$git.branch$/delta/plugins/elasticsearch/src/main/resources/elasticsearch.conf){ open=new }.

-The most important flags are:
-* `plugins.elasticsearch.base` which defines the endpoint where the Elasticsearch service is running.
-* `plugins.elasticsearch.credentials.username` and `plugins.elasticsearch.credentials.password` to allow to access to a secured Elasticsearch cluster.
-The user provided should have the privileges to create/delete indices and read/index from them.

-Please refer to the @link[Elasticsearch configuration](https://www.elastic.co/docs/deploy-manage/security) which describes the different steps to achieve this.

 ### Blazegraph views plugin configuration